YottaDB/YDBDoc/ProgGuide/ioproc.rst

    job ^X:(in="/dev/null":out="/dev/null":err="error.log")
    JOB ^X:(IN="/dev/null":OUT="/dev/null":ERR="error.log")

-This example issues a YottaDB/GT.M JOB command to execute the routine ^X in another process.
+This example issues a YottaDB JOB command to execute the routine ^X in another process.
 This routine processes a large number of global variables and produces no output.
 In the example, the JOBbed process takes its input from a null device, and sends its output to a null device.
 If the JOBbed process encounters an error, it directs the error message to error.log.

 ---------------------------
 Using PIPE Devices
 ---------------------------

-A PIPE device is used to access and manipulate the input and/or output of a shell command as a YottaDB/GT.M I/O device.
-YottaDB/GT.M maintains I/O status variables for a PIPE device just as it does for other devices.
+A PIPE device is used to access and manipulate the input and/or output of a shell command as a YottaDB I/O device.
+YottaDB maintains I/O status variables for a PIPE device just as it does for other devices.
 An OPEN of the device starts a sub-process.
 Data written to the device by the M program is available to the process on its STDIN.
 The M program can read the STDOUT and STDERR of the sub-process.
-This facilitates output only applications, such as printing directly from a YottaDB/GT.M program to an lp command; input only applications, such as reading the output of a command such as ps; and co-processing applications, such as using iconv to convert data from one encoding to another.
+This facilitates output only applications, such as printing directly from a YottaDB program to an lp command; input only applications, such as reading the output of a command such as ps; and co-processing applications, such as using iconv to convert data from one encoding to another.

 A PIPE is akin to a FIFO device.
-Both FIFO and PIPE map YottaDB/GT.M devices to UNIX pipes, the conceptual difference being that whereas a FIFO device specifies a named pipe, but does not specify the process on the other end of the pipe, a PIPE device specifies a process to communicate with, but the pipes are unnamed.
-Specifically, an OPEN of a PIPE creates a subprocess with which the YottaDB/GT.M process communicates.
+Both FIFO and PIPE map YottaDB devices to UNIX pipes, the conceptual difference being that whereas a FIFO device specifies a named pipe, but does not specify the process on the other end of the pipe, a PIPE device specifies a process to communicate with, but the pipes are unnamed.
+Specifically, an OPEN of a PIPE creates a subprocess with which the YottaDB process communicates.

 A PIPE device is specified with a "PIPE" value for mnemonicspace on an OPEN command.

 .. note::
-   YottaDB/GT.M ignores the mnemonicspace specification on an OPEN of a previously OPEN device and leaves the existing device with its original characteristics.
+   YottaDB ignores the mnemonicspace specification on an OPEN of a previously OPEN device and leaves the existing device with its original characteristics.

 ++++++++++++++++++++++++
 Modes of PIPE Operation